Novogrudok: 16th century

 In 1505, the Tatars tried to capture the city, but failed.
 Novogrudok was designated as the capital of the Nowogródek Voivodeship from 1507 until the Third Partition of Poland in 1795.
-On July 26, 1511, the town was granted Magdeburg rights by King Sigismund I the Old, which were reconfirmed in 1562, 1595 and 1776.
+On 26 July 1511, the town was granted Magdeburg rights by King Sigismund I the Old, which were reconfirmed in 1562, 1595 and 1776.
 It was a royal city.
 In 1568, there were 10 churches in the city.
 From 1581 to 1775, the city hosted some of the Lithuanian Tribunal's sessions.
-On March 18, 1595, King Sigismund III Vasa granted the city a coat of arms depicting Saint Michael the Archangel.
+On 18 March 1595, King Sigismund III Vasa granted the city a coat of arms depicting Saint Michael the Archangel.
 After the Union of Brest of 1595-1596, the Department of the Orthodox Metropolitanate became a Uniate one.
 In 1597, Sigismund III Vasa gave the townspeople of Novogrudok the privilege of 2 fairs a year for 2 weeks on the Catholic holidays Epiphany and Pentecost.
 In the 16th century, Novogrudok was also one of the Reformation's centers.

 17th century

 In September 1655, it was captured by Prince A. Trubetskoy's soldiers in the war between the Tsardom of Russia and the Polish–Lithuanian Commonwealth.
 In 1661, the city was recaptured by the Polish-Lithuanian army, and was exempt from paying taxes for a period of 4 years.

-In the 16th–18th centuries, Novogrudok suffered numerous fires (1578, 1599, 1613, 1652, the most severe — in 1751, when 167 houses, 4 churches, the town hall and the Governor's office burned down) and epidemics (1590, 1592, 1603, 1708).
+In the 16th–18th centuries, Novogrudok suffered numerous fires (1578, 1599, 1613, 1652, the most severe – in 1751, when 167 houses, 4 churches, the town hall and the Governor's office burned down) and epidemics (1590, 1592, 1603, 1708).
 In addition, military events and cataclysms of the 17th–18th centuries caused the city's decline.

 18th century

 During the Great Northern War in 1706, the city was occupied by Swedish Army, and later by Muscovite troops, who burned the city and blew up the castle.
 On 1 May 1751, there was great destruction due to a fire.
-On September 23, 1784, the king of Poland and Grand Duke of Lithuania Stanisław August Poniatowski arrived in the city.
+On 23 September 1784, the king of Poland and Grand Duke of Lithuania Stanisław August Poniatowski arrived in the city.
 On his way back from Nyasvizh, he visited the city, the Novogrudok Castle's ruins, the tribunal and the city archive.
+The 6th Lithuanian Infantry Regiment was stationed in the town in 1790.
 During the War in Defense of the Constitution, in early June 1792, Novogrudok was attacked by the 33,000-strong Tsarist army led by Mikhail Krechetnikov.
 In mid-June 1792, after the defeat in the battle of Mir, Lithuanian troops under Duke Louis of Württemberg's command retreated through Novogrudok to Grodno.
 Tatars from General Józef Bielak's Corps were among the last to leave the city.
 Earlier, they heroically defended the crossing of the Neman river against the Russian soldiers in the Battle of Stolbtsy.
 At the 18th century's end, there were 6 monasteries, 5 Catholic churches, 3 Orthodox churches, a synagogue, and a Tatar mosque in Novogrudok.